-- The currently collaborating investigators who are starting a new, innovative project that represents a significant departure from their on-going, funded research.
+- GI investigators who are starting a new, innovative project that represents a significant departure from their on-going, funded research.

-Investigators are generally eligible to receive support only once in any 5-year period.
+The order above (1=2>3>4) represents the priority for selecting projects for funding.
+Investigators may generally receive P/F support only once in any 5-year period.
 Consideration can be given for a second year upon submission of a formal application, which must include a progress report.

 REQUIREMENTS OF PILOT PROJECTS